rust-console/gba/book/src/ch03/gba_prng.md

 }
 ```

-If you adjust streams at a fixed time like that then you end up going cleanly
-through one stream cycle, and then the next stream cycle, and so on.
-This lets
-you have a vastly increased generator period for minimal additional overhead.
-The bit size of your generator's increment value type (minus 1, since the 1s bit
-must always be odd) gets directly multiplied into your base generator's period
-(2^state_size, for LCGs and PCGs).
-So an LCG32 with a 32-bit stream selection
-would have a period of 2^32 * 2^31 = 2^63.
+However, this isn't a particularly effective way to extend the generator's
+period, and we'll see a much better extension technique below.

-### PCG16 XSH-RR (32-bit state, 16-bit output, uniform)
+### PCG16 XSH-RS (32-bit state, 16-bit output, uniform)

 The [Permuted Congruential
 Generator](https://en.wikipedia.org/wiki/Permuted_congruential_generator) family
 is the next step in LCG technology.
 We start with LCG output, which is good but
 not great, and then we apply one of several possible permutations to bump up the
 quality.
 There's basically a bunch of permutation components that are each
 defined in terms of the bit width that you're working with.

-The "default"
-variant of PCG, PCG32, has 64 bits of state and 32 bits of output, and it uses
+The "default" variant of PCG, PCG32, has 64 bits of state and 32 bits of output,
-the "XSH-RR" permutation.
+and it uses the "XSH-RR" permutation.
+Here we'll put together a 32 bit version

-Obviously we'll have 32 bits of state, and so 16 bits of output.

-* **XSH:** we do an xor shift, `x ^= x >> constant`, with the constant being half
-  the bits _not_ discarded by the next operation (the RR).
-* **RR:** we do a randomized rotation, with output half the size of the input.
-  This part gets a little tricky so we'll break it down into more bullet points.
-  * Given a 2^b-bit input word, we have 32-bit input, `b = 5`
-  * the top b−1 bits are used for the rotate amount, `rotate 4`
-  * the next-most-significant 2^b−1 bits are rotated right and used as the
-    output, `rotate the 16 bits after the top 4 bits`
-  * and the low 2^b−1+1−b bits are discarded, `discard the rest`
-  * This also means that the "bits not discarded" is 16+4, so the XSH constant
-    will be 20/2=10.
+with 16-bit output, and using the "XSH-RS" permutation (but we'll show the other
+one too for comparison).

 Of course, since PCG is based on a LCG, we have to start with a good LCG base.
 As I said above, a better or worse set of LCG constants can make your generator